 To speed up extraction, we may select a subset of the matrices' rows before extraction.
 This speeds up the extraction (in the order of 100$\times$), but makes the detection slightly less robust.
 For instance, in the case of scaling/unscaling we may select the first $100$ components of $\alpha$ from $\R^{d}$ to $\R^{100}$ and $W$ from $\R^{d\times d'}$ to $\R^{100\times 100}$.

 \paragraph*{Matching.} To match an extracted message (made of $m$ chunks of $k$ bits) with a model's identifier, we compute the number $s$ of chunk-wise errors with respect to all possible identifiers.
 We return a match if $s$ is bellow a fixed threshold $\tau$ to ensure resilience to corruption and to provide a confidence score.
-A theoretical p-value, \ie the probability of obtaining a number of errors lower than $s$ for a random model, is given by the regularized incomplete beta function $\mathcal{I}$: where $N$ is the number of distributed models. $N$ accounts for the fact that when multiple models are distributed, the risk of finding a match by chance is higher.
+A theoretical p-value, \ie the probability of obtaining a number of errors lower than $s$ for a random model, is given by the regularized incomplete beta function $\mathcal{I}$: where $N$ is the number of distributed models.

-\paragraph*{Robustness and security.} Watermarking models through invariance is stealthy, because it does not change their outputs and does not leave artifacts in the weights.
-However, a distortion-free watermark is also a weakness.
-On the one hand, Alice can hide the watermark without impacting the model's utility, on the other hand, an adversarial Bob may do the same at no cost.
+\paragraph*{Robustness and security.} Watermarking models through invariance is stealthy, because it does not change their outputs.
+However, a distortion-free watermark is also a weakness: Alice can hide the watermark without impacting the model's utility, but on the other hand an adversarial Bob may do the same at no cost.
 In short, most of these watermarks are very robust against classical model manipulations (fine-tuning, quantization, etc.) but not against a malicious user who knows the method.
 In this case we would only know that the model is an unauthorized copy, without knowing the leaker.